 Clinical evaluations were obtained through an ongoing collaboration with the North Carolina Early Language Sensory Support Program (ELSSP), an early intervention program serving children with sensory impairments from birth to 36 months.
-ELSSP passed along deidentified evaluations to our team after obtaining consent to do so from each family.
-No eligibility criteria beyond hearing loss and receiving an ELSSP evaluation were imposed, given our goal of characterizing the full range of DHH children with hearing loss in North Carolina.
+ELSSP sent deidentified evaluations to our team after obtaining consent to do so from each family.
+While this collaboration is ongoing, we opted to pause for this analysis upon receiving data from 100 children (collected between 2010 and 2020, before the COVID-19 epidemic reached North Carolina in Spring 2020).
+Given our goal of characterizing the full range of DHH children with hearing loss in North Carolina, no eligibility criteria beyond hearing loss and receiving an ELSSP evaluation were imposed.

-The clinical evaluations included demographic and audiological information, CDI vocabulary scores, and the results of any clinical assessments administered (e.g., PPVT), detailed further below.
-For some children, multiple evaluations were available from different timepoints.
-In these cases, only the first evaluation was considered for this study, due to concerns regarding within-subjects variance for statistical analysis.
+The clinical evaluations included demographic and audiological information and MacArthur Bates Communicative Development Inventory vocabulary scores (CDI, Fenson et al., 1994).
+For some children, evaluations from multiple timepoints or other instruments were available (e.g. PPVT).
+We limit the scope of the present study to only the CDI (as this was available for all children), and only the first evaluation (due to concerns regarding within-subjects variance for statistical analysis.)

+The CDI is a parent-report instrument measuring children’s vocabulary.
+On the Words and Gestures version of the form (normed for 8–18-month-olds), parents indicate whether their child understands and/or produces each of the 398 vocabulary items.
+One the Words and Sentences version (normed for 16–30-month-olds), parents indicate whether their child produces each of the 680 vocabulary items.
+Normative data for this instrument (Frank, Braginsky, Yurovsky, & Marchman, 2017; Jackson-Maldonado et al., 2003) is available from WordBank, an open database of CDI data.
+The CDI has also been validated for DHH children with cochlear implants (Thal, Desjardin, & Eisenberg, 2007) in 32–66-month-olds.
+We build on prior literature using the CDI to measure vocabulary in DHH children (e.g., Yoshinaga-Itano et al., 2017, 2018; de Diego-Lázaro et al., 2018; Vohr et al., 2008, 2011) with a new analytic approach below.

-While this collaboration is ongoing, we opted to pause for this analysis upon receiving data from 100 children.
-Thus, the reported sample below consists of 100 children (56 male / 44 female) ages 4.20–36.20 months (M=21.20, SD=9.10).
+For this analysis, 100 children (56 male / 44 female) ages 4.10–35.70 months (M=21.20, SD=9.10) contributed data.
 Race and socioeconomic information were not available.
-Families were administered either the Words and Gestures or Words and Sentences version of the CDI based on clinician judgment.
+Families were administered either the Words and Gestures or Words and Sentences version of the CDI based on clinician judgment of linguistic ability.
 Children who were too old for Words and Gestures, but who were not producing many words at the time of assessment, were often given Words and Gestures (n = 37).
-Families for whom Spanish was the primary language (n = 14) completed the Spanish language version of the CDI (Jackson-Maldonado et al., 2003).
+Families whose primary language was Spanish (n = 15) completed the Spanish language version of the CDI (Jackson-Maldonado et al., 2003).
+Both spoken words and signs counted as word productions.
 See Table 1 for additional CDI information for our sample.
-A summary of all the variables we examined is available in Table 2, and more detailed demographic and audiological information can be found in the Supplemental Materials, tables S2-S4.
+A summary of all the variables we examined is available in Table 2, and more detailed information can be found in the Supplemental Materials, Tables S1-S3.

 Results

-We split the results into three parts.
-In the first, we explore relationships among child demographic, audiological, and clinical variables.
-In the second, we use these variables to predict vocabulary development.
-Finally, in the third, we describe the implementation of the EHDI 1-3-6 guidelines and predictors of early diagnosis and intervention in this sample.
-All analyses were conducted in R. All code is available on our OSF page (https://osf.io/kfcs3/).R Core Team, 2020
+The results are organized mirroring the goals outlined above.
+First, we explore relationships among child demographic, audiological, and clinical variables.
+Second, we use these variables to predict vocabulary development.
+Finally, we describe the implementation of the EHDI 1-3-6 guidelines and predictors of early diagnosis and intervention in this sample.
+All analyses were conducted in R (R Core Team, 2020) and all code to generate this manuscript in Rstudio (RStudio Team, 2020) is available via OSF.

 Relationships Among Demographic, Audiological, and Clinical Variables